Honors Thesis - Course Information Psychology 4850E, 4851E, 4852E

-The Honours Thesis is a culminating experience for many students.
-It involves conducting independent research under the supervision of a faculty member.
+The Honors Thesis is a culminating experience for many students.
+It involves you conducting independent research under the supervision of a faculty member.
 This is a rewarding experience, but a lot of work.
-If are interested in applying to complete an Honours Thesis in 2018-19 please consider the information below and complete the application procedures by the deadlines.
+If are interested in applying to complete an honors Thesis in 2021-22 please consider the information below and complete the application procedures by the deadlines.

-All honors psychology students registered in the 4th year of the Honors Specialization programs in Psychology and Developmental Cognitive Neuroscience are required to take Psychology 4850E - Honors Thesis or Psychology 4851E – Honors Thesis (Science) or Psychology 4852E-DCN.
+All honors psychology students registered in the 4th year of the honors Specialization programs in Psychology and Developmental Cognitive Neuroscience are required to take Psychology 4850E - Honors Thesis or Psychology 4851E – Honors Thesis (Science) or Psychology 4852E - Honors Thesis (DCN).

 Psychology 4851E is reserved for students in the Honors BSc Psychology program who wish to count their thesis toward the 6.0 credits of "Science-approved" Psychology courses that the student must take as part of this module.
 Students enrolled in Psych 4851E must be conducting psychology research in cognition, sensation and perception, behavioral or cognitive neuroscience, or developmental cognitive neuroscience, and be supervised by psychology faculty members conducting research that would fall under the NSERC mandate.